2 How active should young people be?

 Have a look at the recommendations in detail in Activity 2.

 Read: Health Education Authority, New Recommendations for Promoting Health-Enhancing Physical Activity with Young People (5–18 yrs).
-It is available by clicking on the link above.
+It is available by clicking on this link:

 Then consider the following:

 Does the rationale for each recommendation seem sound?

 Why do you think there are two levels of Primary recommendation, depending on current activity levels?

 Is this relevant information for the PE profession?

 How would you anticipate using this information in your school?